Merkel tells Greek PM she won't prejudge reform progress

 Speaking at a news conference with the Greek prime minister, the chancellor said she had agreed with French leader Francois Hollande a day earlier that they wanted Greece to remain in the euro zone but that it must meet its reform targets.

-“What Greece can expect from Germany is that we will not make premature judgements but will await reliable evidence, which for me means the troika report,” said Merkel.
+“What Greece can expect from Germany is that we will not make premature judgments but will await reliable evidence, which for me means the troika report,” said Merkel.